janakerman/janakerman/src/pages/grafana-scripting-workflow/index.md

 ## Gotchas

-Since Grizzly [_currently_](https://github.com/grafana/grizzly/issues/64) accepts only a single Jsonnet file as input, it's best to define _all_ of dashboards in a single Jsonnet file.
+Since Grizzly [_currently_](https://github.com/grafana/grizzly/issues/64) accepts only a single Jsonnet file as input, it's best to define _all_ of the dashboards in a single Jsonnet file.
 Multiple JSON files can be rendered by nesting the dashboards within a JSON object as below.

 ```
 local grafana = import 'vendor/grafonnet/grafana.libsonnet'